Corporate income tax

 According to the Tax on Lottery Tickets, the tax on lottery tickets is paid by the organisers of conventional games of chance with a state concession.
 The tax base is the selling price of the lottery ticket (excluding the tax on lottery tickets).
 The tax rate is 10% of the tax base.

 Tax on winnings from conventional games of chance

 Tax on winnings from conventional games of chance is regulated by the Taxation on Prizes from the Classical Games of Chance Act.
 Winnings from lotteries, raffles, scratch lotteries, bingo, betting and similar games of chance organised in Slovenia are subject to a 15% tax if the prize exceeds EUR 300.
-In the taxation of winnings the gross principle is used.
+The gross principle is used in the taxation of winnings.
 No deductions are allowed.
 The tax is withheld by the gaming operator.